CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Magic.md

 Magic Spells are define how you can use your magic.

-To encourage player creativity [Melee Cantrip](Spells/Cantrip/MeleeCantrip.md), [Ranged Cantrip](Spells/Cantrip/RangedCantrip.md), [Melee Magic](Spells/Novice/MeleeMagic.md), [Ranged Magic](Spells/Novice/RangedMagic.md), [Penetrating Ranged Magic](Spells/Apprentice/PenetratingRangedMagic.md), [Reach Melee Magic](Spells/Apprentice/ReachMeleeMagic.md), [Cone Magic](Spells/Apprentice/ConeMagic.md), and [Sphere Magic](Spells/Adept/SphereMagic.md) are intentionally left open ended.
+To encourage player creativity [Melee Cantrip](Spells/Cantrip/MeleeCantrip.md), [Ranged Cantrip](Spells/Cantrip/RangedCantrip.md), [Melee Magic](Spells/Novice/MeleeMagic.md), [Quick Ranged Magic](Spells/Novice/QuickRangedMagic.md), [Penetrating Ranged Magic](Spells/Apprentice/PenetratingRangedMagic.md), [Reach Melee Magic](Spells/Apprentice/ReachMeleeMagic.md), [Cone Magic](Spells/Apprentice/ConeMagic.md), and [Sphere Magic](Spells/Adept/SphereMagic.md) are intentionally left open ended.
 This spells are really only limited by the character's stats and their own creativity.
 For instance, there is no need for a Fire Ball spell as Sphere Magic covers it easily.

 Each spell has magic skill requirements in order to perform.
 You must satisfy these requirements in order to perform the spell.